emrecoskun705/emrecoskun705.github.io/README.md

 # emrecoskun705.github.io
-This is my CV website file for Github Pages.
+This is my Portfolio website file for Github Pages.